will-lynas/url-shortener-1/README.md

    ```
    cp example.env .env
    ```
-   Edit the `.env` file if you want to customize any settings.
-The `SAFE_BROWSING_API_KEY` and `SESSION_SECRET_KEY` are optional.
-If not provided, the safe browsing feature will be disabled and the session secret key will be a random string.
+   Edit the `.env` file - all fields are required.

 3. Install dependencies:
    ```